AEW Rampage lineup: The card for Friday's TNT show (coverage help needed) - Pro Wrestling Dot Net

 The following matches are advertised for Friday’s AEW Rampage television show.

--Hangman Page and “The Young Bucks” Matt Jackson and Nick Jackson vs. Evil Uno, John Silver, and Alex Reynolds
+-Athena vs. Willow Nightingale in an Owen Hart Cup Tournament semifinal match

-Powell’s POV: Rampage was taped on Wednesday in Edmonton, Alberta at Rogers Place.
+Powell’s POV: The Athena vs. Willow match was originally scheduled for the Jun 8 AEW Collision.
+It was postponed due to Will not receiving medical clearance.
+Rampage will be taped on Wednesday in Saskatoon, Saskatchewan at SaskTel Centre.
 The show airs Fridays on TNT at 9CT/10ET.
-We are taking a hiatus from live coverage of the show and are looking for a volunteer who is interested in covering Rampage on a weekly basis.
+We are looking for a volunteer who is interested in covering Rampage on a weekly basis.
 If you are interested, email me at dotnetjason@gmail.com.

 Be the first to comment